Submitting materials for reserves

 Photocopies should be single-sided and as clear as possible since most copies will be scanned for electronic reserves.
 Dark margins and heavy shadows between pages are not acceptable because they increase the file size of a scanned document substantially, leading to longer download times, printing difficulties, and frustration for students as they try to access the material.
 Documents that don’t conform to these guidelines may be returned to you for recopying.

 All reserves are processed in order of receipt.
-At the beginning of a semester, please allow up to three business days for your material to be processed.
-During less busy times, your materials can usually be handled on the day they’re received.
+Please allow three business days for your material to be processed.

 Library staff can pull library-owned materials from the stacks for you if you request this service at least two weeks before the start of each semester.